 To avoid these kind of surprises, we recommend working with dedicated offload software for copying footage.
 There are many software options out there that are specifically designed for copying camera footage.
 Most of them cover all (or the majority) of the features and requirements we just discussed.
 On top of that, many of those software applications even go a step further and offer some additional benefits for you as a user:

 3. Additional Benefits from Using a Dedicated Offload Software

 Here are a few examples of what’s possible when working with an offload software as opposed to the Finder:

 Having a simple way to configure multi-destination copy jobs sets dedicated copy software apart from Finder copy.
 Select the copy source and add multiple destination drives to create several instances of the footage within one job.

 Create Destination Paths Automatically (for Example, with Path Wildcards)

 Often it is possible to create and copy to a certain destination path within a copy job configuration.
 This makes your file structure more easily controllable, reproducible, and manageable.

-To sum it up: Even though Finder and Explorer might appear to be a suitable copy tool at first glance, due to their limitations in security and practicability they should be avoided on professional film sets.
-This goes in particular for film productions that are large enough to divide responsibilities and therefore require structured, well-documented, and traceable processes.
+To sum it up: Even though Finder and Explorer might appear to be a suitable copy tool at first glance, due to their limitations in security and practicability, they should be avoided on professional film sets.
+Particularly in film productions that are large enough to divide responsibilities and therefore require structured, well-documented, and traceable processes.

-If you are interested in such an offload application, and you working on macOS, we recommend trying out the Silverstack Offload Manager:
+If you are interested in such an offload application and you are working on macOS, we recommend trying out the Silverstack Offload Manager: